 9. Raw Juice Barbados

 Located at Quayside, opposite Accra Beach, you’ll get a small freshly squeezed natural juice for under $10.
-More considerable juices, smoothies, and protein shakes start from around $11.
+Many liquids, smoothies, and protein shakes start at around $11.

 10. JENN Health

-JENN offers some tremendous healthy shakes and power boosters ranging from $7 to $10.
+JENN offers tremendous healthy shakes and power boosters ranging from $7 to $10.

-Some outlets offer meals like vegetable lasagne and channa pea stew for reasonable prices, as well as healthy cakes and snacks.
+Some outlets offer meals like vegetable lasagne and channa pea stew for reasonable prices and healthy cakes and snacks.
 Check with individual JENN outlets for prices.